 Knowledge base software content editor from Helpjuice

-Think about all the knowledge your team possesses.
+Think about all the knowledge your team has.

-About everything your team members know about doing their jobs, serving your customers, and keeping your business on the up and up.
+Consider everything they know about their jobs, serving customers, and keeping your business running smoothly.

-It’s also a lot to keep track of, too.
+It’s a lot to keep track of, isn’t it?

 What is Knowledge Base Software?